TensorNetwork/tensornetwork.org/src/mps/algorithms/tci/index.md

 Without storing the entire tensor, the TCI algorithm constructs a compressed MPS representation of the input tensor by learning important elements of the tensor, called pivots, which are used to minimise the error of the approximation.
 By accessing only specific elements of the tensor, it constructs an decomposition of the input tensor based on matrix cross interpolation to create an MPS.
 It then sweeps across the sites of the MPS, improving them two at a time to find good pivots and reduce the error of the approximation.

 When a compressed representation is available, the TCI algorithm will find it.
 However, when the tensor is not compressible, the algorithm will not converge with small internal index dimensions.
 TCI works well on tensors with structure, such as those representing smooth functions on a lattice, but poorly when there is little or no structure such as a tensor with random inputs.
-The algorithm has found applications in physics, such as in high energy physics to approximate high dimensional integrals of Feynman diagrams, and further applications are being explored such as the algorithm's relation to machine learning.
+The algorithm has found applications in physics, such as in high energy physics to approximate high dimensional integrals of Feynman diagrams, and further applications are being explored such as the algorithm's relation to machine learning\cite{nunez2025learning}.

-## Matrix Cross Interpolation
+## Matrix Cross Interpolation\cite{nunez2022learning}

 Cross Interpolation factorises a matrix $A$ using only a subset of the elements of $A$.
 By choosing a subset of the rows of the matrix and the same number of columns we can construct the interpolation from three factor matrices.
 We call the list of all the rows of the matrix $\mathbb{I}$ and all columns $\mathbb{J}$, the subset that have been chosen for the interpolation are $\mathcal{I}$ and $\mathcal{J}$.
 The first matrix is just the columns chosen $A(\mathbb{I}, \mathcal{J})$, the third is just the rows chosen $A(\mathcal{I}, \mathbb{J})$, and the middle factor is the inverse of the matrix comprised of the intersections of these rows and columns $A(\mathcal{I}, \mathcal{J})^{-1}$.
 The cross interpolation formula is then